Mobile Device Management for Canadian Businesses: The Complete MDM Guide (2026)

 Can MDM work on a personal iPhone?

-Yes, but the right approach on a personal iPhone is usually MAM rather than full MDM.
-Intune App Protection policies enforce work-data security inside Outlook, Teams, and OneDrive without enrolling the whole device into management.
+Yes, though the right approach on a personal iPhone is usually MAM rather than full MDM.
+Intune App Protection policies enforce work-data security inside Outlook, Teams, and OneDrive without enrolling the whole device into management, and they require iOS 17 or later.

 How long does an MDM rollout take?

-For a 25 to 100 user Canadian SMB, the full rollout typically takes two to four weeks from inventory to ongoing operations, with the pilot phase consuming about a week and phased enrollment another one to two weeks.
+For a 25 to 100 user Canadian SMB, the full rollout typically takes two to four weeks from inventory to ongoing operations.
+The pilot phase consumes about a week and phased enrolment another one to two weeks.

 What happens if an enrolled device is lost?